 Dax grew up in the UK as an avid fan of jungle, drum’n’bass and garage.
 He was heavily influenced by early innovators such as Goldie, Andy C and Bad Company, and his love for this simmering underground resulted in him starting to DJ on pirate radio whilst he was still at school.
 He became an avid vinyl collector, buying his music from London’s famous "Black Market Records" on a weekly basis.
 Not content just to play the music of others though, he also started producing music on his Playstation and so started the early manifestations of his sound.

-It’s hard to see what else the young Englishman can achieve given how he’s already established himself as a techno DJ, producer, record label head and promoter at the highest levels.
+It’s hard to see what else the young British artist can achieve given how he’s already established himself as a techno DJ, producer, record label head and promoter at the highest levels.
 What’s clear though is that his passion for the music and his commitment to driving it forward in new and unexpected ways remains stronger than ever, and he remains at the front of the pack for those who celebrate how diverse and deep electronic music can be.

 Offending Public Morality – Monnom Black – 2018